 Women are seen as objects to cater to the man’s every need.
 Women are often required to do all types of menial tasks around the home and are seen as servants.
 Sometimes women are also forced to comply sexually and unethically.

 #16 Jekyll-and-Hyde personality

 Explosiveness, sudden mood swings, and fluctuating between sad and happy personalities are typical of abusers.
 These behaviors are related to other traits such as hypersensitivity and lack of confidence.

 This is not always a sign of mental health problems but may be a tactic used to control and confuse victims by being unpredictable and unstable.

 The abuser keeps his partner confused by sudden changes in his mood.
-She may believe he has some sort of mental problem because one minute he’s loving, and the next he’s exploding.
-Explosiveness and moodiness are typical of men who beat their partners.
+She may believe he has some sort of mental problem because one minute they are loving, and the next they’re exploding.
+Explosiveness and moodiness are typical of men who physically abuse their partners.